No. 21 Duke tops Wake Forest 79-68 in Krzyzewski’s return

 DURHAM, N.C.
 (AP) — Matthew Hurt scored a career-high 26 points to help No. 21 Duke beat Wake Forest 79-68 on Saturday in Hall of Fame coach Mike Krzyzewski’s return from a one-game absence due to COVID-19 protocols.

-Freshman DJ Steward added 21 points for the Blue Devils (5-2, 3-0 Atlantic Coast Conference), who shot 51% and controlled the boards to extend their homecourt dominance in the long-running in-state series.
+Freshman DJ Steward added 21 points for the Blue Devils (5-2, 3-0 Atlantic Coast Conference), who shot 51% and controlled the boards to extend their home-court dominance in the long-running in-state series.

-Krzyzewski had missed Wednesday’s one-point win against Boston College.
+Krzyzewski missed Wednesday’s one-point win against Boston College.
 He had said previously that he and his wife were following quarantine protocols after a family member had tested positive for COVID-19, though Krzyzewski said they had tested negative.

+He said Saturday they went through daily testing, including a final round early Saturday before he was cleared to coach.

+“I’m just happy that we have such a good medical center and medical people who will take care of us,” Krzyzewski said.
+“I’m happy to be back.
+I thought my team played really well today.”

-Duke finished with a 35-25 rebounding advantage, including 15 offensive rebounds that led to 15 second-chance points.
+Duke finished with a 35-25 rebounding advantage but did its best work by grabbing 11 offensive rebounds after halftime that led to 13 second-chance points.

 Daivien Williamson and Ismael Massoud each scored 17 points to lead the Demon Deacons (3-3, 0-3), who had just one field goal during a seven-minute stretch midway through the second half as Duke stretched its lead.